zhang123cnn/convopilot/README.md

 1. make sure you have installed homebrew
 1. brew install ffmpeg
 1. brew install portaudio
+    1. If you homebrew is installed in a non-system directory and you are getting error on portaudio.h and clang, make sure you export the c include path and library path as follows
+        1. export C_INCLUDE_PATH=$C_INCLUDE_PATH:[Your local homebrew path]/homebrew/include
+        1. export LIBRARY_PATH=$LIBRARY_PATH:[Your local homebrew path]/homebrew/lib
 1. git clone git@github.com:zhang123cnn/convopilot.git
 1. python -m pip install -e .
 1. convopilot
-1. [Optional] If you homebrew is installed in a non-system directory, make sure you export the c include path and library path as follows
-    1. export C_INCLUDE_PATH=$C_INCLUDE_PATH:[Your local homebrew path]/homebrew/include
-    1. export LIBRARY_PATH=$LIBRARY_PATH:[Your local homebrew path]/homebrew/lib

 ## Usage
 ### Using GPT-4